nico78/coverage-presentation/PITCHME.md

 ### What are we trying to achieve ?

 - is coverage a sensible (sole) measure of how well we're doing it?

+Note:
+Metric fallacy - because we have a number, must be good The cost of simplifying complexity comes at the cost of losing sight of the real end goal, and ends in a suboptimal result.

+Organizations love metrics because it makes setting targets easier, and discourages people from questioning the goal behind the target
 ---

 ### Goals